 During 2020, the Government of British Columbia, in response to the COVID-19 pandemic, ordered some types of businesses to close and for other businesses to adapt their services and workplace to the orders and recommendations of the provincial health officer.
 This has resulted in reduced work hours, layoffs and financial distress for many individuals.
-The Association currently anticipates that some of its members will be financially impacted by these orders and recommendations of the provincial health officer.
+The Association currently anticipates that some of its members will be financially impacted by these orders and recommendations.